atricap/lamchau-refactoring-exercise/Readme.md

 ## Refactoring Exercise

+### atricap: Finished the Java version, see tags.
+Thanks for this nice excercise!

 ### Goal
 Here's some really bad code!
 It is (intentionally) bad, with lots of duplicated/copied and pasted code, improper use of method/classes, bad naming